MadanKhatri-Group/Ganze/README.md

 # Ganze: A Simple Flask App

 This is a small web application built with Flask.
-It features a complete user authentication system (signup, login, logout) and a private dashboard for logged-in users.
+It features a complete user authentication system (signup, login, logout) and a private dashboard for logged-in users.[**Click here for live demo**](https://ganze.onrender.com/)

 All data, including users and their tasks, is stored in a simple `data/store.json` file, so there's no need for an external database.